Skip to main content

 }'

 The response returns a task_id.
-Store it — you will use it to match the incoming webhook payload.
+Store it — you’ll match it against the incoming webhook payload.

 Step 2: Handle the webhook